9 Supplements for Fibroymalgia Pain

 SAM-e (S-adenosyl methionine)

-In one double-blind study of 44 patients with primary fibromyalgia who took SAM-e, improvements were seen in the areas of clinical disease activity, pain, fatigue, morning stiffness and mood.
-For FM patients who are also dealing with depression, clinical trials have shown SAM-e to be comparable to prescription antidepressants.
+In one double-blind study of 44 patients with primary fibromyalgia who took SAM-e, improvements were seen in the areas of clinical disease activity, pain, fatigue, morning stiffness, and mood.
+For fibromyalgia patients who are also dealing with depression, clinical trials have shown SAM-e to be comparable to prescription antidepressants.

 5-HTP is thought to work by boosting the levels of serotonin in the brain, which is known to be low in many FM patients.
 In one double-blind, placebo controlled study, people taking 5-HTP showed a significant improvement in pain, number of tender points, stiffness, anxiety, fatigue and sleep.

+Eastern medicine has used ginger for centuries to treat a wide variety of conditions including pain.
 Several Western medicine studies have shown ginger to have anti-inflammatory and analgesic properties similar to nonsteroidal anti-inflammatory drugs, but without the dangerous side effects.
-Now a new study has shown that it can also effectively relieve muscle aches and pains.
+A 2010 study demonstrated that it can effectively relieve muscle aches and pains, concluding that ginger is an effective pain reliever.